 I already know the answer.
 People don’t think of those things until they need them.
 Also, people expect hotels to have what they need, any time of day.
 Hotels should have those things available, and my hotel is no exception.
 Unfortunately, I work alone, and I when people request items like towels, toothpaste, and all the other common things we offer upon request, they will be asked to come to the desk to pick those things up.
 I am not going to run all over the property to deliver extra everything to 71 rooms.

 Some people feel inconvenienced when I ask them to come to the desk for towels.
 I’m sure they expect a room delivery, but this is not a full-service hotel, and we don’t have a houseman or maintenance on site at night.
-To the individual making the request, it might seem like no-big-deal to expect me to run up to their room, quickly, but when there are 71 rooms, and 30 of them call within a span of fifteen minutes, asking for extra items to be delivered to their rooms, a simple task like running to a room, quickly, becomes a major task that takes me away from the desk for entirely too long.
-If something needs to be done, I have to do it.
+To the individual making the request, it might seem like no-big-deal to expect me to run up to their room, but when there are 71 rooms, and 30 of them call within fifteen minutes asking for extra items to be delivered to their rooms.
+A simple task like running to a room becomes a major task that takes me away from the desk for entirely too long.
+If something needs to get done, I have to do it.
 I also have to be at the desk to answer phone-calls, check people in, and respond to possible emergencies, which by-the-way, I have had more than I care to deal with in the three years I have been doing this job.
-If someone wants towels at midnight, they can put their pants back on (please…) and walk to the desk.
+If someone wants towels at midnight, they can put their pants back on (please) and walk to the desk.

 When there are kids in the building between the ages 12-17, there’s going to be noise.
 Kids will run through the halls, and parents will deny that their kids could possibly be causing the issues.
 Since every parent in the building has perfect kids, it must be the hockey-kids from the multiverse.
 Who’s screwing with space-time?
 Do I need to add Do not open portals to other dimensions on the code of conduct paperwork?

 When I receive noise complaints, and the rooms I receive complaints about are filled with hockey-kids, there’s a limit to what I can do about it.
-I will tell them to be quiet, and I can try to contact their coach, who will usually put an end whatever is going on, because the kids might not fear me, but they do fear the coach.
+I will tell them to be quiet, and I can try to contact their coach, who will usually put an end whatever is going on because the kids might not fear me, but they do fear the coach.
 It isn’t realistic to make them leave.
-If they travel away from home far enough to need a hotel, then it’s should be assumed they don’t have any-other-place to go.
+If they travel away from home far enough to need a hotel, then it should be assumed they don’t have another place to go.

 A guest staying on the 4th floor called me to complain about an odor.